scikit-beam/scikit-beam/doc/development/docrules.rst

 NumPy_ and SciPy_ have defined a common convention for docstrings that provides for consistency, while also allowing our toolchain to produce well-formatted reference guides.
-This format should be used for Astropy docstrings.
+This format should be used for Scikit-beam docstrings.

 This docstring standard uses `re-structured text (reST)